Wood Block Christmas Trees | Scrap Wood Craft

 Use whatever you have.
 I just happened to have a set of paint knives, but a small spoon would work too.

-Drag your tool of choice from the bottom up, creating a drop and drag swoosh.
+Drag your tool of choice from the bottom up, creating a drop-and-drag swoosh.
 That will be the first row.

 I felt like Gordon Ramsey spreading a delicious sauce across the bottom of a plate for display.
 LOL